Abhishek08/Kubernetes/Kubernetes_MiniKube.md

-# Setup Kuberneted with MiniKube
+# Setup Kuberneted with MiniKube on Ubuntu AWS Ec2 Instance

 ### MiniKube